 What is Biological Physics?

-The breadth and complexity of life science gives biological physics a very broad scope.
-Many biological physicists teach and do research in mainstream physics departments.
+The richness and excitement of the phenomena of life gives biological physics a very broad scope.
+Many biological physicists teach and do research in physics departments.
 A graduate degree in biological physics might also lead to a career in a medical school or hospital, or to research and development in government or industry.
-Graduate work in biological physics almost always involves teamwork and collaboration that cuts across the traditional boundaries of academic departments and colleges, as physicists work hand-in-hand with chemists, biologists, engineers, and others to reach goals that would be impossible for any one discipline.
+Graduate work in biological physics almost always involves teamwork and collaboration that cuts across the traditional boundaries of academic departments and colleges, as physicists work hand-in-hand with biologists, chemists, engineers, and others to reach goals that would be impossible for any one discipline alone.